duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### developer-8

-**Q:** In a Scrum environment, how does the role of a Business Analyst differ from traditional projects?
+**Q:** {Interrogate} In a Scrum environment, how does the role of a Business Analyst differ from traditional projects?

 - Vietnamese outline:
   - Question: Trong Scrum, Business Analyst khác gì với dự án truyền thống?